andydunstall/figg/wcm/README.md

 This will stop all nodes in the cluster.

 ### Nodes
-Wombat service nodes can be added with:
+Figg service nodes can be added with:
 ```
 POST /clusters/{clusterID}/nodes
 ```